 The Hall Costume Contest is a contest that deals specifically with the quality and workmanship of the costume itself.
 There is no performance element - it is a quiet scheduled judging session where you speak to the judges and tell them about the details of your work.

 Awards are presented following the Masquerade Saturday Night and you will also have the option of showing off your costume in a catwalk onstage.
-Please note that you cannot compete with the same costume in both contests.

 A: No. The Hall Costume Contest is an event at Otakon that you must register to participate in.

 A: No. You will need to have made at least 85% of your costume on your own.
 Questions will be asked to verify the authenticity of your craftsmanship.
 If someone else made the costume, you may still model it, but the contest entrant (and one who will receive the prize) is the designer.

 The designer must be present for all aspects of the contest, including the judging sessions and the Fashion Show (if they wish to have the costume appear in the Fashion Show).
 The only exception to this rule is the Youth category.
 Youths are permitted to have more help on their costume, although they still must have participated in the direct creation of it, or made at least 65% of it.